texxasrulez/nextcloud/README.md

 -------------

 * In Roundcube plugin you need to rename config.inc.php.dist to config.inc.php.
 And configure your nextcloud URL and a random DES key of 24 characters.
-* In nextcloud, you need to edit the config.php file and add a 'roundcube_nextcloud_des_key' property with the same DES key.
+* In nextcloud, you need to edit the config.php file and add a 'nextcube_3des_key' property with the same DES key.

 :moneybag: **Donations** :moneybag: